Volunteering and Internships

 Summer Daycamps (Training Provided)

 Work with kids in local parks.
 Every summer, Nearby Nature runs a series of week-long outdoor daycamps in local parks.
-At each camp, an adult volunteer and a youth outdoor leader (12-18 years old) help our paid instructors with games, outdoor science, crafts, music, and more.
+At each camp, an adult volunteer and a youth outdoor leader (13-18 years old) help our staff with games, outdoor science, crafts, music, and more.
 Volunteers commit to helping with at least one week-long camp per summer, for three-four hours per day.
-Call for more information about current volunteer staffing needs.
+Call for more information about current volunteer needs.
 See our Calendar for summer daycamp volunteer training dates.
 Youth volunteers can also download our Outdoor Leader application.

 Kinder Critters (Training Provided)